-Search Type Link Icon Link Destination Client Q The Client Details Report shows information about the total traffic received and transmitted, and the total number of clients over the selected time period. æ The Client troubleshooting page provides a holistic summary of the client connectivity, events, and health.
+Search Type Link Icon Link Destination Client The Client Details Report shows information about the total traffic received and transmitted, and the total number of clients over the selected time period. æ The Client troubleshooting page provides a holistic summary of the client connectivity, events, and health.
 Access Points Q The AP Details Report focuses on the usage and health details. æ The AP Analytics page shows incidents and health-related data for the AP.
-Network Hierarchy The APs and Controllers page provides a general overview of the APs on the network. % The Network Analytics page shows incidents and health-related data for the network hierarchy.
+Network Hierarchy % The Network Analytics page shows incidents and health-related data for the network hierarchy.